 Inside the SAF Production Process

-Inside the SAF Production Process: How New Rise Renewables Creates Clean, Sustainable Aviation Fuel
+Inside the SAF Production Process: How New Rise Renewables Helps Create Clean, Sustainable Aviation Fuel

 Sustainable Aviation Fuel (SAF) represents the future of aviation as the industry transitions toward greener solutions to combat climate change.
-At New Rise Renewables, our mission is to provide cleaner, more efficient aviation fuel that significantly reduces greenhouse gas emissions.
+At New Rise Renewables, our mission is to help provide cleaner, more efficient aviation fuel that significantly reduces greenhouse gas emissions.
 SAF, made from biomass and renewable feedstocks, is a direct substitute for conventional jet fuel but with a much smaller carbon footprint.
-In this blog, we will dive deep into the SAF production process, specifically focusing on the hydrotreating technology used at our facility to produce this groundbreaking fuel.
+In this blog, we will dive deep into the SAF production process, specifically focusing on the hydrotreating technology used at our facility to produce renewable synthetic blending component (SBC) needed for this fuel.

 Understanding Sustainable Aviation Fuel (SAF)

-Before we break down the production process, it’s essential to grasp what SAF is and why it’s such a critical development in aviation.
+Before we break down the production process, it is essential to grasp what SAF is and why it’s such a critical development in aviation.
 SAF is derived from renewable sources like vegetable oils.
 Unlike conventional jet fuel, which is refined from crude oil, SAF reduces life-cycle carbon emissions by up to 80%.
-It also produces fewer pollutants like sulfur oxides and particulates, making it not just cleaner for the skies but better for human health and the environment.

-The most critical point here is that SAF can be used in existing aircraft without any modifications, making it an attractive, ready-to-deploy solution for reducing aviation’s carbon footprint.
+A critical advantage of SAF is that it can be used in existing aircraft without needing to make any engine modifications, making it an attractive, ready-to-deploy solution for reducing aviation’s carbon footprint.

 SAF Production Overview: How SAF is Made

 The production of SAF involves converting renewable biomass or waste feedstocks into liquid hydrocarbons that mimic conventional jet fuel’s performance.
-At New Rise Renewables, our plant uses hydrotreating technology, a widely recognized method for producing SAF that offers scalability, efficiency, and high-quality results.
+New Rise Renewables uses hydrotreating, a widely recognized refinery process, for producing the blending component for SAF that offers scalability, efficiency, and high-quality results.

-While other processes such as the Fischer-Tropsch (FT) method are also used to produce SAF, we’ll focus on hydrotreating, as it is the core of our operation.
+While other processes such as the Fischer-Tropsch (FT) method are also used to produce SAF, we will focus on hydrotreating, as it is the core of our operation.

 What is Hydrotreating?
 A Look at the Key SAF Production Process

 Hydrotreating is a refining process that involves the use of hydrogen to remove contaminants like sulfur, nitrogen, and oxygen from the biomass feedstock.
 It converts organic oils and fats into hydrocarbons similar to those found in fossil fuels.
-Here’s a closer look at the step-by-step process involved in hydrotreating:
+Here is a closer look at the step-by-step process involved in hydrotreating:

 - Feedstock Collection and Pre-Treatment

-The first step in the SAF production process is the collection and pre-treatment of feedstocks.
+The first step in the renewable synthetic blending component (SBC) for SAF production process is the collection and pre-treatment of feedstocks.
 New Rise Renewables Reno uses exclusively non-food stock crops such as corn oil and soybean oil in its renewable process.
-These materials are pre-treated to remove impurities and contaminants that could reduce the effectiveness of reactor catalyst, and adversely affect the efficiency of the hydrotreating process.
+These materials are pre-treated to remove impurities and contaminants that could reduce the effectiveness of reactor catalyst, and adversely effect the efficiency of the hydrotreating process.

 - Hydrotreating Reaction: Conversion of Feedstock to Hydrocarbons